Spiritual Care

 You do not have to be religious to benefit from spiritual care.
 Spirituality is about finding meaning, value and connection, especially during difficult times.

-No, we will not.
-Spiritual care providers respect every patient’s individual spiritual and religious beliefs.
+No. Spiritual care providers respect every patient’s individual spiritual and religious beliefs.
 We are not here to change them.

-No, spiritual care providers are health-care professionals at Sinai Health.
+No. Spiritual care providers are health-care professionals at Sinai Health.
 We are professionally trained to work in the hospital.

-Yes, spiritual care is available to all patients and their caregivers or family.
+Yes.
+Spiritual care is available to all patients and their caregivers or family.